Stefan0712/fitness-app/README.md

 Goals can be created from:
 `Menu > Goals > New Goal`

 Each goal requires a name, a color (default: white), and an icon (default: dumbbell).
-There are three ways to track a goal:
+There are three types of goals, each with a different way of tracking progress:

-* By setting a **target value** (e.g. steps, distance, sleep, etc.)
-* By logging **one value per day** (e.g. weight)
-* By answering with **Yes or No** (e.g. “Did you stretch today?”)
+* **Target goals** where you set a target and an unit.
+This type of goal supports multiple logs and it tracks progress by summing up the value of each log.
+You can also have up to 5 default values for easier logging (e.g. steps, distance, sleep, etc.)
+* **Number goals** where you have a value and an unit.
+It accepts only one log per day and tracks progress by comparing the value to the past days (e.g. weight)
+* **Boolean goals** where you can answer only with Yes or No. It also accepts only one log per day like the number goals (e.g. keeping track if you smoked today)

 Goals appear on the **Home page**, with different visuals depending on type.
-If a daily goal is already logged, the app prompts the user when trying to overwrite it.
+The *target goal* will have your current progress out of the target value and a progress bar.
+The *number goal* shows only today's logged value, if there is any, and an arrow indicating if it is bigger, the same, or smaller than the last one.
+And the *boolean goal* will have three icons representing the last three days.
+If you logged "Yes" there will be a checkmark, "No" will have an "X", and there will be a "-" if there is no goal.

+For those goals with only one log per day, there will be a prompt if the user tries to log another one for the same day, telling them that the other log will be replaced by the new log if they continue, avoiding having multiple ones.

 ![Goals](https://i.imgur.com/MV4nLAB.png)

 All goals are listed in `Menu > Goals`.
+You can also go to see a log page by clicking on it on the *Home page*.
 Clicking a goal opens its dedicated page, with a preview, summary of the last 3 days, and today’s logs.
 The goal can also be edited or deleted there.

 <p align="center">
   <img src="https://i.imgur.com/sw56al7.png" alt="Screenshot 1" width="30%" style="margin-right: 10px;" />